 Do breast compression when you start to hear your baby’s swallowing less frequently.
 Compressing your breast will help keep your breast milk flowing and can help keep your baby interested and feeding longer.

 It is just what it sounds like.
 You compress the breast to help get the milk out.
 This can help the baby with a weak suck.
 It’s also effective if you have a baby who wants you to do most of the work.

 Now for the good stuff.
-These are natural ways to increase your breastmilk supply.
+These are all natural ways to increase your breastmilk supply.

 This gets back to supply and demand.
-The more stimulation that your breasts get the more they should make milk.
+The more stimulation that your breasts get the more they should produce more milk.

-If you weren’t making enough milk and had to supplement with formula you may not see more milk when you pump.
+Keep in mind when using pumping to increase milk supply, the key focus is baby.
+If you were not making enough breast milk and had to supplement with formula you may not see more milk when you pump.
 What you may see is that your baby takes less formula.
 He may also keep taking the same amount of formula but starts gaining more weight.
 You can usually decrease how much formula you are giving when your baby starts gaining at an average rate.
 Check with a lactation consultant or your baby’s health care provider.

 PUMP SOON AFTER BREASTFEEDING

 Pumping soon after breastfeeding helps keep the milk-making hormone, prolactin, elevated.
 It tells your body to make more milk.